Elijah-Ugoh/Parkinsons-Diseases-Genetics/5_PRS_Computation.md

 R < PRS_analysis.R --no-save
 ```

-Separation noticed in the PRS for both the cases and controls was not strong.

-The same analysis is also conducted for using the 1805 SNPs associated with Parkinson's disease in the Nall et al., 2019 study.
+The same analysis is conducted using the 1805 SNPs associated with Parkinson's disease in the Nalls study.

-## PRS Calcultion Uisng 1805 Risk Variants
+## PRS Calcultion Uisng 1805 Risk SNPs
 Conidering that the SNPs file only has ```rsIDs```, this must be converted to the ```chrom:pos:ref:alt``` to align with the format in the .bim file before the analysis is done.

 ```bash